Pylons/pyramid/docs/designdefense.rst

 +++++++

 :app:`Pyramid` was developed by folks familiar with Zope 2, which has a "through the web" security model.
-This "TTW" security model was the precursor to Zope 3's security proxies.
+This TTW security model was the precursor to Zope 3's security proxies.
 Over time, as the :app:`Pyramid` developers (working in Zope 2) created such sites, we found authorization checks during code interpretation extremely useful in a minority of projects.
 But much of the time, TTW authorization checks usually slowed down the development velocity of projects that had no delegation requirements.
-In particular, if we weren't allowing "untrusted" users to write arbitrary Python code to be executed by our application, the burden of "through the web" security checks proved too costly to justify.
+In particular, if we weren't allowing untrusted users to write arbitrary Python code to be executed by our application, the burden of through the web security checks proved too costly to justify.
 We (collectively) haven't written an application on top of which untrusted developers are allowed to write code in many years, so it seemed to make sense to drop this model by default in a new web framework.

 And since we tend to use the same toolkit for all web applications, it's just never been a concern to be able to use the same set of restricted-execution code under two web different frameworks.

-Justifications for disabling security proxies by default notwithstanding, given that Zope 3 security proxies are "viral" by nature, the only requirement to use one is to make sure you wrap a single object in a security proxy and make sure to access that object normally when you want proxy security checks to happen.
-It is possible to override the :app:`Pyramid` "traverser" for a given application (see :ref:`changing_the_traverser`).
+Justifications for disabling security proxies by default notwithstanding, given that Zope 3 security proxies are viral by nature, the only requirement to use one is to make sure you wrap a single object in a security proxy and make sure to access that object normally when you want proxy security checks to happen.
+It is possible to override the :app:`Pyramid` traverser for a given application (see :ref:`changing_the_traverser`).
 To get Zope3-like behavior, it is possible to plug in a different traverser which returns Zope3-security-proxy-wrapped objects for each traversed object (including the :term:`context` and the :term:`root`).
 This would have the effect of creating a more Zope3-like environment without much effort.

 .. _http_exception_hierarchy: